avacyrus10/gem5-Stat-Parser/readme.md

 ### Running the Makefile

-- To find how to run the script use:
+To run the script for a specific category, use the `make` command followed by the target name.
+For example:

+- To display **CPU statistics**:

   ```bash
   make run_cpu
   ```